 Our program curriculum is designed to provide students with:

-- a foundation in general mental health
+- a foundation in general mental health and wellness

 - assessment and treatment